aadixcodes/College-Jagat/README.md

 User-Friendly Interface: The frontend is designed to be intuitive and easy to navigate, ensuring a seamless user experience.

 # Technologies Used
-Frontend Development: The frontend of this project is developed using HTML, CSS, and JavaScript.
+Frontend Development: The frontend of this project is developed using React.js, providing a dynamic and interactive user interface.

-Framework: No specific frontend framework is used to keep the project lightweight and easily customizable.
+Hosting: The project can be hosted on vercel

-Hosting: The project can be hosted on any web server capable of serving static content.
+live website link :- svvv-college-jagat.vercel.app

 # Support